Skip to contents

 The following pipeline resembles an example dNdS estimation procedure:

-1. Orthology Inference: e.g. BLAST reciprocal best hit (RBH)
+1. Orthology Inference: e.g. DIAMOND2 reciprocal best hit (RBH) — default; or BLAST reciprocal best hit

 2. Pairwise sequence alignment: e.g. clustalw for pairwise amino acid sequence alignments